Bohemian style: "Girl power"

+in 2020) called in to question many previous attitudes about the depiction and treatment of women: for example, the extent to which young women had really felt liberated by social trends and fashions in the mid 20th century.

+Hippie/boho-chic since the 1960s

 Journalist Bob Stanley remarked that "the late 1960s are never entirely out of fashion, they just need a fresh angle to make them de jour".
-Thus, the features of hippie fashion re-emerged at various stages during the ensuing forty years.
+Thus, the features of hippie fashion re-emerged at various stages during the ensuing half century.

 In the mid-to-late 1980s, variants of the short and fundamentally un-Bohemian rah-rah skirt (which originated with cheerleaders) were combined with leather or denim to create a look with some Bohemian or even gothic features (for example, by the singing duo Strawberry Switchblade who took inspiration from 1970s punk fashion).
 In the 1990s the term, "hippie chic", was applied to Tom Ford's collections for the Italian house of Gucci.
 These drew on, among other influences, the style, popular in retrospect, of Talitha Getty (died 1971), actress wife of John Paul Getty and step-granddaughter of Dorelia McNeil, who was represented most famously in a photograph of her and her husband taken by Patrick Lichfield in Marrakesh, Morocco in 1969.
 Recalling the influx of hippies into Marrakesh in 1968, Richard Neville, then editor of Oz, wrote that "the dapper drifters in embroidered skirts and cowboy boots were so delighted by the bright satin '50s underwear favored by the matrons of Marrakesh that they wore them outside their denims à la Madonna [the singer] twenty-five years later".

-In the early 21st century, "boho-chic" was associated initially with supermodel Kate Moss and then, as a highly popular style in 2004-5, with actress Sienna Miller.
-In America similar styles were sometimes referred to as "bobo-" or "ashcan chic", or "luxe grunge", their leading proponents including actresses Mary-Kate Olsen and Zooey Deschanel.
-As if to illustrate the cyclical nature of fashion, by the end of the noughties strong pre-Raphaelite traits were notable in, among others, singer Florence Welch, model Karen Elson and designer Anna Sui.
+In the early 21st century, "boho-chic" was associated initially with supermodel Kate Moss and then, as a highly popular style in 2004–2005, with actress Sienna Miller.
+In America, similar styles were sometimes referred to as "bobo-", "ashcan chic", or "luxe grunge", their leading proponents including actresses Mary-Kate Olsen and Zooey Deschanel.
+As if to illustrate the cyclical nature of fashion, by the end of the 2000s strong pre-Raphaelite traits were notable in, among others, singer Florence Welch, model Karen Elson and designer Anna Sui.

-In Germany, terms like Bionade-Bourgeoisie, Bionade-Biedermeier or Biohème refer to former Bohemians that gained a sort of Cultural hegemony with their LOHA lifestyle- The phenomenon of such former (young) bohemians becoming establishment during the years is a typical aspect of gentrification processes.
+In Germany, terms like Bionade-Bourgeoisie, Bionade-Biedermeier or Biohème refer to former Bohemians that gained a sort of Cultural hegemony with their LOHA lifestyle; the phenomenon of such former (young) bohemians becoming established during the years is a typical aspect of gentrification processes.
 A bon mot of Michael Rutschky claimed that at the end of the 20th century, "not the Proletariat, but the Bohème became the ruling class".
-The group in question uses especially food as means of distinction and separation.
+The group in question uses especially food as a means of distinction and separation.
 Among others, the lemonade trademark Bionade has been connected with the phenomenon.